-It is still true today that most band or famous singer will be accompanied by a drummer, who remains one of the guardians of the music’s tempo and rhythm.
-Often performing solo sections of a song, drummers became more than a side instrument and are often the key element of genres such as jazz, rock, classical or electronica.
+It is still true today that most band or famous singer will be accompanied by a drummer, who remains one of the guardians of the music's tempo and rhythm.
+Often performing solo sections of a song, drummers became more than a side instrument and are often the critical element of genres such as jazz, rock, classical or electronica.

 If you are looking to start taking drumming lessons, this article is for you.

 The physical, sensory nature of drumming presents a unique artistic experience.
 New research indicates that drumming stimulates physical healing, encourages the immune system and assists in releasing emotional trauma.
 Drumming has a real effect on stress, pain, exhaustion, depression and behavioural issues.